Chart Color Schemes

 Casey lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, Casey's population is estimated at around 6,667, reflecting an increase of 196 people since the 2021 Census.
-The population was reported as 6,471 in the Census.
-This increase is inferred from AreaSearch's estimate of the resident population at 6,636 following examination of ABS ERP data released in June 2024 and an additional 15 validated new addresses since the Census date.
-Casey's population density ratio stands at 2,544 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Casey has demonstrated resilient growth patterns with a compound annual growth rate of 4.3%, outpacing the SA3 area.
-Natural growth contributed approximately 64.0% of overall population gains during recent periods.
+Casey's population is estimated at 6,667 as of Nov 2025.
+This reflects an increase of 196 people since the 2021 Census, which reported a population of 6,471.
+The change was inferred from AreaSearch's estimate of 6,636 residents following examination of ABS ERP data released in June 2024, and validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,544 persons per square kilometer, placing Casey in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Casey demonstrated resilient growth patterns with a compound annual growth rate of 4.3%, outpacing the SA3 area.
+Population growth was primarily driven by natural growth contributing approximately 64.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and ACT Government's SA2 area projections with 2022 as a base for areas not covered by this data and years post-2032.
-Future population dynamics anticipate an increase just below the median of statistical areas analysed by AreaSearch, with Casey expected to expand by 701 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 10.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, age group growth rates from ACT Government's SA2 area projections are adopted.
+Future population dynamics anticipate an increase just below the median of statistical areas analysed by AreaSearch, expecting Casey to expand by 701 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 10.1% over the 17 years.

 Frequently Asked Questions - Population